 - 1.1 An Athlete who is in a Registered Testing Pool (whether that of the IAAF or one established at national level) is required: - (a) to make quarterly Whereabouts Filings that provide accurate and complete information about the Athlete's whereabouts during the forthcoming quarter, including identifying where he will be living, training and competing during that quarter, and to update those Whereabouts Filings where necessary so that he can be located for Testing during that quarter at the times and locations specified in the relevant Whereabouts Filing (see paragraph 3 of this Appendix below).
-A failure to do so may be declared a Filing Failure for the purposes of Rule 32.2(d). - (b) to specify in his Whereabouts Filing, for each day in the forthcoming quarter, one specific 60-minute time slot where he will be available at a specified location for Testing: (see paragraph 4 of this Appendix below).
+A failure to do so may be declared a Filing Failure for the purposes of Article 2.4. - (b) to specify in his Whereabouts Filing, for each day in the forthcoming quarter, one specific 60-minute time slot where he will be available at a specified location for Testing: (see paragraph 4 of this Appendix below).
 This does not limit in any way the Athlete's obligation under the Rules to be available for Testing at any time and place upon request by an Anti-Doping Organisation with Testing Authority over him.
 Nor does it limit his obligation to provide the information specified in paragraph 3 of this Appendix as to his whereabouts outside of that 60-minute time slot.
-However, if the Athlete is not available for Testing at such location during the 60-minute time slot specified for that day in his Whereabouts Filing, that failure may be declared a Missed Test for the purposes of Rule 32.2(d). - 1.2 Three Whereabouts Failures (which may be any combination of Filing Failures and/or Missed Tests adding up to three in total) by an Athlete within any 12 (twelve) month period amount to an anti-doping rule violation under Rule 32.2(d), irrespective of which Anti-Doping Organisation(s) have declared the Whereabouts Failures in question.
-The Whereabouts Failures may be a combination of Filing Failures and/or Missed Tests declared in accordance with Chapter 8. - 1.3 The 12-month period referred to in Rule 32.2(d) and paragraph 1.2 above starts to run on the date that an Athlete commits the first Whereabouts Failure being relied upon in support of the allegation of a violation of Rule 32.2(d).
-If two more Whereabouts Failures occur during the ensuing 12-month period, then an anti-doping rule violation under Rule 32.2(d) is committed irrespective of any Samples successfully collected from the Athlete during that 12-month period.
-However, if an Athlete who has committed one Whereabouts Failure does not go on to commit a further two Whereabouts Failures within 12 months of the first, at the end of that 12-month period, the first Whereabouts Failure "expires" for the purposes of Rule 32.2(d) and a new 12-month period begins to run from the date of his next Whereabouts Failure. - 1.4 To give Athletes the full benefit of the changes to the 2015 Code (reducing the relevant period under Rule 32.2(d) from 18 months to 12 months), any Whereabouts Failure that occurred prior to 1 January 2015 will "expire" (for the purposes of Rule 32.2(d)) 12 months after the date of its occurrence.
+However, if the Athlete is not available for Testing at such location during the 60-minute time slot specified for that day in his Whereabouts Filing, that failure may be declared a Missed Test for the purposes of Article 2.4. - 1.2 Three Whereabouts Failures (which may be any combination of Filing Failures and/or Missed Tests adding up to three in total) by an Athlete within any 12 (twelve) month period amount to an Anti-Doping Rule Violation under Article 2.4, irrespective of which Anti-Doping Organisation(s) have declared the Whereabouts Failures in question.
+The Whereabouts Failures may be a combination of Filing Failures and/or Missed Tests declared in accordance with Chapter 8. - 1.3 The 12-month period referred to in Article 2.4 and paragraph 1.2 above starts to run on the date that an Athlete commits the first Whereabouts Failure being relied upon in support of the allegation of a violation of Article 2.4.
+If two more Whereabouts Failures occur during the ensuing 12-month period, then an Anti-Doping Rule Violation under Article 2.4 is committed irrespective of any Samples successfully collected from the Athlete during that 12-month period.
+However, if an Athlete who has committed one Whereabouts Failure does not go on to commit a further two Whereabouts Failures within 12 months of the first, at the end of that 12-month period, the first Whereabouts Failure "expires" for the purposes of Article 2.4 and a new 12-month period begins to run from the date of his next Whereabouts Failure.